The Teros 12 Sensor, SOLUS Spot Meter App and EC Learning about EC

 Bulk EC levels will be higher when nutrients levels are being raised to reach the ideal balance in the grow medium.

-Ideal EC levels in soil/soiless cannabis growing are generally as follows;
+Ideal EC levels in soil/soiless are generally as follows;

-The study of EC and WC levels in cannabis is evolving.
-These are currently the safe zone however we know of gardeners who are experimenting with higher levels during the generative (flowering) phase as they learn how to steer certain strains to maximum crop yield potential.
+The study of EC and WC levels is evolving.
+These are currently the safe zone however gardeners who are experimenting with higher levels during the generative (flowering) phase as they learn how to steer certain strains to maximum crop yield potential.
+For high performance pulse feeding and watering in rockwool add 6 ds/m to the Flowering EC target levels noted below.
+This is for advanced gardeners using automated feeding adn watering.

 When To Measure EC